jomocasec1990/wazuh-siem-lab/03-Create-Dahsboard/README.md

 - **Description**:
   > Displays the most frequently executed commands captured via auditd for events matching the key `"audit-wazuh-c"`.
 Useful for monitoring user activity and detecting abnormal usage patterns.

-## ⚠️ If Your Visualization Is Missing
-- Make sure it's saved
-- Make sure index pattern matches
-- Go to `Visualize > Library` to confirm it’s there

 ---